I'm often surprised by how often people are surprised

 earth orbit constellations and are described

-in a the LEO
+in the LEO

 Phone section.